metalmachine76/metaltracker/MetalTracker.Trackers.Z1M1/readme.txt

 Maps are divided into rooms, where each room is one game screen:

+- Portal connections on the map are shown in green.
 - If a room square is grayed out this means it is included in the shuffle (based on session flags).
-- If a room square is not grayed out, and it contains a letter, this indicates the item slot class for the room, which can be useful for routing.
-- Portal connections on the map are shown in green.
-- Non-portal connections (such as shops, take-any-road, etc) will be shown in white.
 - Items will be shown on the map with icons.

+Map specific features:

+- In dungeons and Zebes, item slot classes will be shown in white (unless the room is shuffled).
+- On the oveworld, non-portal connections (such as shops, take-any-road, etc) will be shown in white.
+- In dungeons, transport stairs will be shown in blue.

 Map interaction is currently mouse-based only: